Frank Murphy

-William Francis Murphy (April 13, 1890 – July 19, 1949) was an American politician, lawyer, and jurist from Michigan.
+William Francis Murphy (April 13, 1890 – July 19, 1949) was an American politician, lawyer, and jurist from Harbor Beach, Michigan.
 He was a Democrat who was named to the Supreme Court of the United States in 1940 after a political career that included serving as United States Attorney General, 35th governor of Michigan, and Mayor of Detroit.
-He also served as the last Governor-General of the Philippines and the first High Commissioner to the Philippines.
+He also served as the last American Governor-General of the Philippines and the first High Commissioner to the Philippines.

 Born in "The Thumb" region of Michigan, Murphy graduated from the University of Michigan Law School in 1914.
 After serving in the United States Army during World War I, he served as a federal attorney and trial judge.
 He served as Mayor of Detroit from 1930 to 1933.
 A panel of 69 scholars in 1993 ranked him among the ten best mayors in American history.
 In 1933 he was appointed as Governor-General of the Philippine Islands.
 He returned home in 1936 and defeated incumbent Republican governor Frank Fitzgerald in the 1936 Michigan gubernatorial election and served a single term as Governor of Michigan.
 Murphy lost re-election to Fitzgerald in 1938 and accepted an appointment as the United States Attorney General the following year.

 In 1940, President Franklin D. Roosevelt appointed Murphy to the Supreme Court to fill a vacancy caused by the death of Pierce Butler.
 Murphy served on the Court from 1940 until his death in 1949, and was succeeded by Tom C. Clark.
-Murphy wrote the Court's majority opinion in SEC v.
+Murphy wrote the Court's majority opinions in Chaplinsky v.
+New Hampshire and SEC v.
 W. J. Howey Co., and wrote a dissenting opinion in Korematsu v.
 United States.